Jbleezy/BO2-Reimagined/README.md

 * Players retain perks

 #### Search & Rezurrect
-* Win rounds by getting all enemy players down
+* Win a round by getting all enemy players down
 * Win 3 rounds to win the game
 * Tie round if both teams die within 5 seconds of eachother
 * Players start each round with at least 10000 points
 * Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
-* Added new audio when enemy players bleed out
+* Last player alive audio only plays for the player who is alive instead of every player on the team
-* Players do not get their weapons back on round reset if they bled out
+* Players do not get their weapons back on the next round if they bled out
-* Round reset properly restores dual wield weapon left clip ammo, alternative weapon ammo, and equipment
-* Spawn points are assigned to a team
 * Teams switch spawn points each round
 * Players respawn at initial spawn points